madzot/ivaldi-diagram-editor/MVP/refactored/frontend/components/README.md

             event (tkinter.Event): Event object passed from key press.

     .move_boxes_spider(attr, multiplier)
-        Moves boxes and spiders on the CustomCanvas along the x or y axis.
+        Moves boxes and spiders on the CustomCanvas along the x or y-axis.

         Parameters:
             attr (string): `x` or `y`.
 Axis to move objects along.